Nathan Sawaya

-Nathan Sawaya (born July 10, 1973) is an American artist who builds custom three-dimensional sculptures and large-scale mosaics from popular everyday items and is best known for his work with standard Lego building bricks.
+Nathan Sawaya (born July 10, 1973) is an American artist known for creating sculptures and large-scale mosaics using Lego building bricks.

 Biography

 Born in Colville, Washington and raised in Veneta, Oregon, Sawaya attended New York University, where he earned bachelor's and law degrees, eventually practicing law at the firm Winston & Strawn in Hollywood.

-He first came to national attention in 2004, when he left his job as an attorney to work full-time as a Lego artist.
+In 2004, Sawaya left his job as an attorney to work as a full-time Lego artist.

-After working for the Lego Group less than six months, he branched off and in 2004 opened an art studio in New York City.
+Less than six months after working for the Lego Group, he branched off and opened an art studio in New York City in 2004.
 As a professional artist, Sawaya is not an employee of the toy company.
-However, he has been officially recognized by The Lego Group as one of the best Lego builders in the world and is endorsed as a Lego Certified Professional.
+Sawaya is officially recognized by The Lego Group as a Lego Certified Professional.